OnroerendErfgoed/atramhasis/docs/source/customisation.rst

 for you.
 Once a match is in place, you can also update your local concept with information from the external concept by performing a merge.

-To enable all this power, you again need to configure a provider in you application.
-Continuing with our :ref:`example project <own_project>`, we need to go back to our :file:`my_thesaurus/skos/__init__.py`.
+To enable all this power, you need to configure an external provider in your application.
+Continuing with our :ref:`example project <own_project>`, we need to go and edit a :file:`my_thesaurus/skos/__init__.py`.
 In this file you need to register other instances of :class:`skosprovider.providers.VocabularyProvider`.
 Currently providers have already been written for Getty Vocabularies, English Heritage vocabularies